bluenote10/NimSvg/README.md

 ## DSL

-NimSvg's DSL is inspired by [Karax](https://github.com/pragmagic/karax), and allows to generate SVG trees in a similar manner.
+NimSvg is inspired by [Karax](https://github.com/pragmagic/karax), and offers a similar DSL to generate SVG trees.
 A simple hello world

 ```nimrod